gnolang/gno/docs/concepts/realms.md

 ```

 :::info
-You can see the ender function in action by visiting the
+You can see the `Render` function in action by visiting the
 [home page of Gno.land](https://gno.land/) - it is actually the render of
 `r/gnoland/home` realm.
 The same is true for the
 [Gno.land Blog](https://gno.land/r/gnoland/blog), and most other pages on the domain.
 :::

+## Sending & receiving coins in Realms
+// todo add section on this?